hasura/agentic-data-access-benchmark/README.md

 We will briefly overview few common approaches to build systems on enterprise data and discuss their limitations.

-**RAG**: RAG[^10],[^11] enhances AI responses by incorporating searched documents as additional context, using text embeddings as its primary search mechanism.
-Although few use-cases like "needle in the haystack" work decently with RAG, it faces key limitations: embeddings lack temporal awareness and attribute filtering, can't maintain user authorization, and are limited to text data while missing structured database information.
+**RAG**: RAG is a type of retrieval-augmented approach[^10],[^11],[^36] where text-embedding based search is used to enhance the grounding of the responses generated by the LLM.
+Although few use-cases like "needle in the haystack" (described later) cater well to RAG approaches, it faces key limitations: lack of temporal awareness and attribute filtering, challenging to maintain user authorization with embeddings based search, and perhaps most importantly: limited to textual data.

 **Text-to-SQL**: Database question-answering leverages text-to-SQL[^12] systems for data retrieval, but is limited in it's scope.
-The reality of  enterprise data is that it's usually spread across multiple databases and is stored in different forms.
-SQL's inherent limitations make it unsuitable for tasks like summarization and classification, especially when dealing with unstructured data.
+The reality of  enterprise data is that it's usually spread across multiple databases and is stored in different column formats (complex types like JSON/STRUCT also becoming quite common).
+Moreover, SQL systems can only ever answer structured search or data aggregation kind of problems.
+SQL's inherent limitations make it unsuitable for tasks like summarization, classification and business-logic based computations.

-**Tool use**: Tool use[^25], [^30] in LLMs provides the most flexible approach for retrieving data and executing tasks, but faces practical challenges: missing APIs, poor documentation, and increased hallucination risk when handling large data inputs for the tool use.
-These limitations significantly impact the reliability of tool-based approaches in production environments.
+**Tool use**: Tool use[^25], [^30] in LLMs provides the most flexible approach for retrieving data and executing tasks, but faces practical challenges: missing APIs, poor documentation for APIs, and increased hallucination risk when handling large data inputs when composing tools.
+These limitations significantly impact the reliability of tool-use based approaches in production environments.

 ## About the Data Access Agent Benchmark